After mosquito bite in Italy: Photographer dies of subtropical virus

-The West Nile virus claimed a human life in Italy.
-A man from Ravenna (Emilia-Romanga) was bitten by a mosquito and died 20 days later.
+The West Nile virus has claimed one life in Italy.
+A man from Ravenna (Emilia-Romanga) died 20 days after being bitten by a mosquito.

 Carpi – fever, cramps, vomiting.
 A 78-year-old photographer from Russi in the province of Ravenna (Italy) died on Tuesday (13 August) after being infected with the West Nile virus, according to Italian media reports.
 The subtropical virus was only discovered in his case in the intensive care unit.